artsmf/blog/content/blog/artist-guilt.md

 # post thumb
 image: "images/post/20221008a.jpg"

+#alt-text
+alt_text:  "sketch in pencil of an elderly woman laughing while wearing a hat"

 # meta description
 description: "Feeling guilty for making art and some ideas for pushing through."